-The analysis indicated has been done considering the evolution of the type curve for the reference sections used by the ICF and maintaining the rest of variables that affect the profit or loss and the Group's equity constant.
-The effect shown below has been calculated taking into account the existing financial instruments at December 31st, 2019, without taking into account the existence of new investments or financing that can be made from that moment onwards.
+The indicated analysis has been carried out considering the evolution of the rate curve for the reference tranches used by the Entity and keeping constant the rest of the variables affecting the Group's results and equity.
+The effect shown below has been calculated considering the existing financial instruments as of December 31, 2020 and 2019, respectively, without taking into account the existence of new investments or financing that may be made as of this moment.

-The following tables show, through a static gap, the distribution of maturities and revisions of variable interest rates, at December 31st, 2019 and December 31st, 2018, of the sensitive masses of the balance sheet, regardless of valuation adjustments.
+The following tables show, through a static gap, the distribution of maturities and revisions of variable interest rates, at December 31st, 2020 and December 31st, 2019, of the sensitive masses of the balance sheet, regardless of valuation adjustments.
 For those masses without contractual maturity, their sensitivity to interest rates has been analyzed along with their expected maturity term.